 Others

-Dalmatian would also have been spoken in places like Cres, Rab, Zadar, Trogir, Split, Kotor.[1]
+Dalmatian would also have been spoken on major islands and in towns along the Adriatic coast, namely Cres, Rab, Zadar, Trogir, Split, Kotor.[1]

 Survival as a substrate